 Each summer, an intergenerational learning program called Grandparents University® (GPU) draws hundreds of grandparents and grandchildren to UW–Madison to participate in the Badger experience, complete with staying in a residence hall, touring campus, going to class, participating in engaging and hands-on activities in a major — and earning a GPU “degree!”

-This year marks the 19th summer of GPU — yes, it’s old enough to go to college now! — and it’s poised to break records by all standards with 28 majors offered and almost 1,500 participants set to attend across three two-day sessions.
+This year marks the 20th summer of GPU — yes, it’s old enough to go to college now! — and it’s poised to break records by all standards with 28 majors offered and participants set to attend across three two-day sessions.
 You may wonder, was GPU always this awesome?
 Yes, yes it was, but it used to be a lot smaller.
-Let’s rewind to 19 years ago …
+Let’s rewind to 20 years ago …

 Baby GPU Is Born!